Combining Experimental and Cosmological Constraints on Heavy Neutrinos: The seesaw model

 \subsection{Parameterisation}

 For $n=3$ the Lagrangian (\ref{L}) contains $18$ new physical parameters.
-Three of these are the masses $M_I$, the remaining 15 are hidden in the Yukawa matrices, for which we use the generalised Casas-Ibarra parametrisation for $\Theta$ \cite{Lopez-Pavon:2015cga}
+Three of these are the masses $M_I$, the remaining 15 are hidden in the Yukawa matrices, for which we use the generalised Casas-Ibarra parametrisation for $\Theta$ that has been proposed in \cite{Lopez-Pavon:2015cga}

 This parametrisation can be derived from (\ref{activemassfull}) analogous to its tree level equivalent \cite{Casas:2001sr}, but takes into account the effect of $\delta m_\nu^{\rm 1loop}$.
 In terms of $F$, this reads